NestorMancilla/dijet/README.txt

 (To-do: Downdload Summer23 and ReReco samples.
 Not yet done for ZeroBias at least) (To-do: QG SFs and response)

+// v54.
+Add luminosity files per trigger.
+Test using Collisions24_13p6TeV_378981_380963_DCSOnly_TkPx.json.
+//      For 2023 test, jet veto bpix false.
+For 2024 jet veto bpix is included.
+//	The jet rate histograms were moved after the histograms are filled for IncJets (to be in the same loop).
+Required that lum > 0.
+//	The trigger requirements are applied using the same method as IncJets. h->ptmin, ptmax, abs etamin and max.
+//	Extra histogram without w to compare results.
+Some parts were moved out from the loop to reduce the iteration time.
+//	To do: add the exit if run is not in run number.
 // v53.
 Test for gluon jets.
 Activate branch Jet_btagPNetQvG (NanoAODv12).
 Add new directory for MPF/DB calculations for dijet.
+BPix jet veto + jet veto to all.
+//      To do:
-//      Add the requirement if (Jet_btagPNetQvG[j] < working_point.
+//      2.
+Add the requirement if (Jet_btagPNetQvG[j] < working_point.
 Working points: 0.16 (tight gluons), 0.33 (medium), 0.55 (loose gluons).
-//      To do after: unclustered energy and extra activity should be looked at.
+//      1. unclustered energy and extra activity should be looked at.
 // v52.
 Added the jet veto for BPix to prompt 24.
 It could be included in Jet_jetveto[i] or not.
 Set false for next versions.
 // v51.
 Added a single luminosity directory instead of directories per trigger.
 Added triggers from DijetCombine.C for incl to apply before
 //      fill the hist.
 Binnig vector double instead of int.